vacovsky/Mindbody-API-Golang/README.md

 ```

-### Follow this pattern in order to make requests and parse calls
+### Follow this pattern to make requests and parse calls
 ``` go
 func makeGetSitesCall() {
 	cli := soap.Client{